shaylynkaran/shaylynkaran.github.io/asteroidgame/README.txt

 A game.
 You can control the ship and have to destroy the asteroids to continue your journey through space.
+Controls: SPACE to start/pause, Z to shoot, ARROWS to move around.